 Applying for a site to get world heritage status can be very expensive.
 Xinning County in Hunan Province, China spent US$59m to get the Danxia Landform listed.
 Likewise, gaining world heritage status can be very lucrative.
 Places which are otherwise unknown can be put on the map and become a destination for tourists.
-One reason why Europe has so many world heritage sites is because it means more to Europeans, whereas most American probably have no idea as to its importance.
+One reason why Europe has so many world heritage sites is that it means more to Europeans, whereas most American probably have no idea as to its importance.

 There are 10 criteria which world heritage sites must meet to be included on the list.
 They are:

 (i) “represents a masterpiece of human creative genius”

 (ii) “exhibits an important interchange of human values, over a span of time, or within a cultural area of the world, on developments in architecture or technology, monumental arts, town-planning, or landscape design”

 (iii) “bears a unique or exceptional testimony to a cultural tradition or to a civilization which is living or which has disappeared”